 With commercial art behind him, he mostly loses interest in politics.
-Like Max Beckmann, many German artists served at the front and lived from then on with its violence.
+Like Max Beckmann well before Beckmann in New York, many German artists served at the front and lived from then on with its violence.
 He can avoid army service as a resident alien, and war never appears in his paintings.
 Nor does the financial crisis and labor unrest.
 In a self-portrait, pudgy but Cubist, he looks askance on everything.
 It is a privilege and a blessing.

 He also seems to lose his sense of humor, although not his pleasures in child's games.
 He starts a forty-year project of translating his townscape into sculpture, like Alexander Calder two floors above at the Whitney.
 Initially, a toy manufacturer commissioned it.
 As ever, he is mediating a divided continent.
 It is a diorama, a plaything for family, or Calder's Circus, but in the raw German shapes of hacked wood.
 As the museum points out, painting materials had grown scarce during World War I anyway.

 Most of all, war came as a release.
 His art settled down, while the avant-garde caught up.
 He joined the Bauhaus faculty early on and stayed with it.
 He tries his hand at photography, on the grounds of the Bauhaus or his home nearby.
 Naturally, the scenes are off kilter but geometric, in a façade or rows of trees.
 Naturally, too, they are always spare, always outdoors, and always at night.

 With the 1920s, his painting settles down.
 It also makes peace between Classicism, Romanticism, and Cubism.
 The Bauhaus was about making design and photography respectable and making the principles of fine art available to anyone who will listen.
 For Feininger, commercial art was behind him, and paintings are what matters.
 He continues his earlier motifs, but without a hint of caricature.
 Urban architecture remains and evolves, while the human carnival all but vanishes.